Stakeholder and Political Economy Analysis for Côte d’Ivoire, Ghana, Togo, and Benin

 Description of project

-The project focused on capacity development and improving information and knowledge about climate change related coastal erosion.
-Financed by the Nordic Development Fund and by the West Africa Economic and Monetary Union (WAEMU), the project aimed to promote sound coastal management practices for a select group of countries including Benin, Côte d’Ivoire, Togo and Ghana.
+The Project focuses on capacity development and improving information and knowledge about climate change related coastal erosion.
+Financed by the Nordic Development Fund and by the West Africa Economic and Monetary Union (WAEMU), the Project aims to promote sound coastal management practices for a select group of countries including Benin, Cote d’Ivoire, Togo and Ghana.

-The stakeholders included all key actors at the national and regional levels, i.e. politicians, decision makers, technical and operational staff, private sector, affected populations, civil society, academia, media, etc.
+The stakeholders include all key actors at the national and regional levels, i.e. politicians, decision makers, technical and operational staff, private sector, affected populations, civil society, academia, media, etc.

 Services provided